functionless/eventual-website/docs/what-is-eventual.md

 eventual dev
 ```

-Once started, you can observe how Commands, Workflows, Activities and Subscriptions behave within the context of a single Node Runtime for easy debugging in your IDE.
+Once started, you can observe how Commands, Workflows, Tasks and Subscriptions behave within the context of a single Node Runtime for easy debugging in your IDE.

 ### Time Machine Debugging